yoniebans/thememefather/docs/docs/packages/plugins.md

 // Derive a raw key
 try {
   const rawKey = await provider.rawDeriveKey(
     "/path/to/derive",
-        "subject-identifier"
+    "subject-identifier",
   );
   // rawKey is a DeriveKeyResponse that can be used for further processing
-    // to get the uint8Array do the following const rawKeyArray = rawKey.asUint8Array()
+  // to get the uint8Array do the following const rawKeyArray = rawKey.asUint8Array();
 } catch (error) {
   console.error("Raw key derivation failed:", error);
 }

 // Derive a Solana keypair (Ed25519)
 try {
   const solanaKeypair = await provider.deriveEd25519Keypair(
     "/path/to/derive",
-        "subject-identifier"
+    "subject-identifier",
   );
   // solanaKeypair can now be used for Solana operations } catch (error) {
   console.error("Solana key derivation failed:", error);
 }

 // Derive an Ethereum keypair (ECDSA) try {
   const evmKeypair = await provider.deriveEcdsaKeypair(
     "/path/to/derive",
-        "subject-identifier"
+    "subject-identifier",
   );
   // evmKeypair can now be used for Ethereum operations } catch (error) {
   console.error("EVM key derivation failed:", error);
 }
 ```